Cloud Penetration Testing for AWS, Azure & GCP

 What is included in an AWS pentest scope checklist?

-An AWS pentest scope at Cybersecify covers six layers in 7 to 10 calendar days.
+An AWS pentest scope at Cybersecify covers six layers in 5 to 10 business days.
 IAM (roles, policies, trust relationships, unused credentials, MFA gaps, root account hygiene), S3 (public buckets, bucket policy vs ACL conflicts, presigned URL abuse, cross-account access), EC2 and VPC (security group ingress rules, NACLs, peering misconfigurations, public AMIs, IMDSv1 metadata theft), EKS (pod security, privileged containers, RBAC, secrets in env vars, workload identity), Lambda (overprivileged execution roles, env-var secrets, function URL exposure), and supporting services (RDS public access, KMS key policies, Secrets Manager rotation, CloudTrail coverage).
 Out of scope: AWS-managed infrastructure (shared responsibility model) and active denial-of-service against AWS production services per AWS pentest policy.

 How does Azure pentest methodology differ from AWS?